Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/gtiupfH.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-To observe DNS traffic, I used the filter udp.port == 53 and the command nslookup.
-I wanted to see the results that are from looking up google.com and disney.com, two very popular sites.
+Continuing from the SSH Observation, I decided to analyze DNS traffic by employing the filter "udp.port == 53" along with the nslookup command.
+My intention was to observe the results of looking up two highly popular sites, google.com and disney.com.
 </p>
 <br />